System Information Decomposition: Calculation of SID

-Based on the Proposition \ref{Proposition:Information Atoms Identification}, we construct a calculation formula that can calculate synergistic information.
+Based on the Conjecture \ref{Conjecture:Information Atoms Identification}, we propose a calculation formula for synergistic information (Unique information is also similar).
+Although this method is currently only applicable to three-variables cases constructed using uncorrelated features of microscopic variables like case \ref{sec:Case Studies}, it provides inspiration for the exploration of a general computational methods.
 The specific calculation method for synergistic information for a three-variable system involving $X_1$, $X_2$, and $X_3$ is as follows:

-In the previous case \ref{sec:Case Studies}, since the data is relatively uniform, fixing any value of $X_{1}$ will have the same result, so we can quickly calculate the synergistic information of the four cases by fixing $X_{1}=0000$.
-In these cases, the $log$ part of the formula can be intuitively understood as $log$ (yellow + synergistic block / yellow), which is $\log (4/4) = 0$ in case 1; $\log (8/4) = 1$ in case 2; $\log(16/4)=2$ in cases 3 and 4.
-Unique information can also be calculated by a similar method like $log $(yellow + unique block / yellow).
+In the previous case \ref{sec:Case Studies}, since the data is relatively uniform, fixing any value of $X_{1}$ will have the same result, so we can quickly show the synergistic information of the four cases by fixing $X_{1}=0000$.
+In these cases, the $\log$ part of the formula can be intuitively understood as $\log$ (yellow + synergistic block / yellow), which is $\log (4/4) = 0$ in case 1; $\log (8/4) = 1$ in case 2; $\log(16/4)=2$ in cases 3 and 4.
+Unique information can also be calculated by a similar method like $\log $(yellow + unique block / yellow).